CLNode: Curriculum Learning for Node Classification: Introduction

-In this paper, we attempt to tackle the above challenging problem by proposing a \textbf{C}urriculum \textbf{L}earning framework for \textbf{Node} Classification, called CLNode.
-The key idea behind CLNode is to enhance the performance of backbone GNN by incrementally introducing samples into the training process, starting with easy samples and progressing to difficult ones.
-In more detail, we first propose a neighborhood-based difficulty measurer to accurately measure the difficulty of samples.
-Based on these measurements, we propose a continuous training scheduler that introduces nodes to train GNNs in an easy-to-difficult fashion.
+In this paper, we attempt to address the above challenging problem by proposing a \textbf{C}urriculum \textbf{L}earning framework for \textbf{Node} Classification, called CLNode.
+The key idea behind CLNode is to enhance the performance of backbone GNN by incrementally introducing nodes into the training process, starting with \textit{easy nodes} and progressing to harder ones.
+Specifically, we first propose to assign pseudo-labels to unlabeled nodes.
+With the help of label information, we design a multi-perspective difficulty measurer, in which two difficulty measurers from local and global perspectives are proposed to measure the difficulty of training nodes.
+The local difficulty measurer computes local label distribution to identify inter-class \textit{difficult nodes} because their neighbors have diverse labels; the global difficulty measurer identifies mislabeled \textit{difficult nodes} by analyzing the node feature.
+Based on the measured node difficulty, we propose a continuous training scheduler that selects appropriate training nodes in each epoch to mitigate the negative effect of \textit{difficult nodes}.
 CLNode is a general framework that can be combined with various GNNs to improve their node classification performance.
-The key contributions of this paper can be summarized as follows: \begin{itemize} \item We propose CLNode, a novel curriculum learning based framework for node classification.
-CLNode first accurately identifies low-quality \textit{difficult nodes}, then employs a selective training strategy to alleviate the negative impact of these nodes. \item We demonstrate that CLNode can be directly plugged into existing GNNs.
-Without increasing the time complexity, CLNode enhances backbone GNNs by simply introducing samples to the training process in order from easy to difficult. \item We conduct extensive experiments on six datasets.
-The results demonstrate that compared with baseline methods without curriculum learning, CLNode effectively improves the accuracy of backbone GNNs and enhances their robustness to label noise. \end{itemize}
+The key contributions of this paper are summarized as follows: \begin{itemize} \item We propose CLNode, a novel curriculum learning framework for node classification.
+CLNode first accurately identifies two types of \textit{difficult nodes}, and then employs a selective training strategy to mitigate the detrimental effect of these nodes. \item We demonstrate that CLNode can be directly plugged into existing GNNs.
+Without increasing the time complexity, CLNode enhances backbone GNNs by simply feeding nodes to the training process in order from easy to difficult. \item We conduct extensive experiments on five datasets.
+The results demonstrate that compared with baseline methods without curriculum learning, CLNode effectively improves the accuracies and enhances the robustness to label noise. \end{itemize}